-Precious metals have a have history of maintaining their value over time and during times of finanacial uncertainty.
-Precious metals, gold in particular, have proven to be an excellent investment in the face inflation, deflation, and geopolitical crises.
-Investing in precious metals provides diversification to your portfolio as they have done well when stocks underperformed.
+Precious metals have a history of maintaining their value over time and during times of financial uncertainty.
+Precious metals, gold in particular, have proven to be an excellent investment in the face of inflation, deflation, and geopolitical crises.
+Investing in precious metals provides diversification to your portfolio as they have done well when stocks under-performed.
 Direct control of valuable assets that have universal value can provide assurance during turmoil.

 - Use your Checkbook Control Retirement Account to diversify your portfolio and protect yourself from inflation by investing in bullion and coins.

 - Use your Checkbook Retirement Account to purchase and directly control tangible assets that have universal and intrinsic value.